Bike loans you can compare today

 - Is the engine capacity the right size?

 Make sure you research the law around licence type and engine capacity.
-Depending on your state laws you may have a bike you can't ride.
-For instance, in NSW you'll need to check the bike you want to buy is listed in the Approved Motorcycles for Novice Riders guide.
+Depending on your state laws, you may have a bike you can't ride.
+For instance, in NSW, you'll need to check that the bike you want to buy is listed in the Approved Motorcycles for Novice Riders guide.

 What you should think about when comparing motorcycle loans